A database is a “structured set of data held in a computer, especially one that is accessible in various ways.”

 Ans.
 A ‘field’ is an area within a record reserved for a specific piece of data.

 Q5.
 What are database languages?
 What are the types?

 Ans.
-Database languages are used to write or create database management system.
-There are three types: data definition language, data manipulation language and query language.
+Database languages are used to write or create a database management system.
+There are three types: data definition language, data manipulation language, and query language.

 Q6.
-Name the various relationships of database.
+Name the various relationships of the database.
 Describe briefly.

-One-to-one: Single table having drawn relationship with another table having similar kind of columns.
+- One-to-one: Single table having drawn a relationship with another table having similar kinds of columns.

-One-to-many: Two tables having primary and foreign key relation.
+- One-to-many: Two tables having primary and foreign key relations.

 Q7.
 What is ‘normalization’?